We are going to look at different types of questions in this section, and how we can apply these questions effectively.

 If you were looking at the way in which Stalin rose to power, you might ask, ‘how did Stalin rise to power?’
 But if the target of your research was the factors of his rise, you might ask, ‘why did Stalin rise to power?’

 Open, Closed, Probing

-For some more examples, let’s take Chopin’s Ballade no.2 in F Major (op.
+For some more examples, let’s take Chopin’s, Ballade no.2 in F Major (op.
 38).
-A closed question might be ‘Is the piano used in Chopin’s Ballade no.2 in F Major?’.
-An Open question might be, ‘Does Chopin prefer to use major or minor key signatures?’, and then building on this, a Probing question would build on the above to be ‘What effect does the choice of a major key signature have on Chopin’s Ballade no.2 in F Major?’.
+A closed question might be, ‘is the piano used in Chopin’s Ballade no.2 in F Major?’.
+An open question might be, ‘does Chopin prefer to use major or minor key signatures?’, and then a probing question would build on this to be, ‘what effect does the choice of a major key signature have on Chopin’s Ballade no.2 in F Major?’

-But these questions can be further refined to help your research.
-There’s a big difference between descriptive and analytical questions, and these can be really important to successfully developing a good questioning approach.
+These questions can be further refined to help your research.
+There is a big difference between descriptive and analytical questions: and these can be really important to successfully developing a good questioning approach.

-Even if we all like a nice story (and if exams sometimes call for them!), it’s better to stay away from asking descriptive questions when you can.
-When you ask a descriptive question, you’re just going to get a description of events and that’s what Wikipedia’s for!
+Even if we all like a nice story (and if exams sometimes call for them!), it is better to stay away from asking descriptive questions when you can.
+When you ask a descriptive question, you are just going to get a description of events rather than a succinct question!

-Instead, by asking analytical questions you can be more targeted: it helps you to get to the bottom of things, create insight, and further your studies.
-To give you an idea of what the difference looks like, I’ve put the example questions from above into a table:
+Instead, by asking analytical questions, you can be more targeted: it helps you to get to the bottom of things, create insight, and further your studies.
+To give you an idea of what the difference looks like, I have put the example questions from above into a table:

 |‘How did Stalin rise to power?’||‘Why did Stalin rise to power?’|